Data import guide

 Modeling multiple date columns

-If you have multiple dates or timestamps in the columns of your query results, only set your primary time column to Date/Timestamp in the import selector and set the other time columns to Dimension.
+If you have multiple dates or timestamps in the columns of your table, only set your primary time column to Date/Timestamp in the import selector and set the other time columns to Dimension.

 BoostKPI uses a primary time column when displaying time series, comparing data across time, and detecting anomalies.
 If you wish to import multiple time columns, any time column beyond the primary one should be marked as a Dimension.
 It is useful to import such a time_column as an offset to the primary time column.